Prashanth257/GCN/README.md

 **Description**

 This study presents a deep learning-based framework for classifying squat exercise quality from monocular video.
-The approach combines pose estimation, automated labeling, and spatial–temporal modeling to enable robust assessment of human movement without specialized hardware.
-Human skeletal keypoints are extracted using a pose estimation framework, with Sports2D employed to enhance 2D joint tracking and representation.
+The approach combines pose estimation, automated labeling, and spatial-temporal modeling to enable robust assessment of human movement without specialized hardware.
+Human skeletal keypoints are extracted using a pose estimation framework, with Sports2D and Mediapipe employed to enhance 2D joint tracking and representation.
 A symmetry index generates frame-wise labels, highlighting deviations that indicate improper form or potential injury risk.
-Spatial–temporal dependencies are captured using graph convolutional networks: a baseline ST-GCN models joint relationships over time, while CTR-GCN further refines representations through adaptive topology learning.
+Spatial-temporal dependencies are captured using graph convolutional networks: a baseline ST-GCN models joint relationships over time, while CTR-GCN further refines representations through adaptive topology learning.
 Together, these components allow accurate, real-world classification of squat performance.

 **Dataset Information:**